KaiAragaki/tidyestimate/README.md

 |`%>%`/`\|>`?|                    ✔️|         ✖️|

 Additionally:
+* Faster. `tidyestimate` doesn't do any file conversion.
-* Functions are better documented (more clear about what they want as inputs)
+* Better documentation.
+Functions are more clear about input requirements and returns.
+* Lighter weight.
+Ditching `.GCT` files slims the package size by almost half.
-* Reduced and more readable code (less to break, easier to fix)
+* Less code, more readable (less to break, easier to fix).